Democrat Adrian Fontes wins Arizona's secretary of state race over Republican Mark Finchem, a top 2020 election denier - NewsBreak

 WASHINGTON (AP) — Republican Lori Chavez-DeRemer wins election to U.S. House in Oregon's 5th Congressional District.
 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.

-SEATTLE (AP) — Democrat Steve Hobbs wins Washington secretary of state race.
+Democrat Julia Brownley wins reelection to U.S. House in California's 26th Congressional District

+WASHINGTON (AP) — Democrat Julia Brownley wins reelection to U.S. House in California's 26th Congressional District.
 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.

 Comments / 0